Arwa-Abbas/Pharmora/README.md

 ### **🛠️ Admin**

-Manages the overall system, oversees user accounts, monitors platform activity, and handles administrative configurations.
+Manages the overall system, oversees user accounts for all roles , monitors platform activity, and generates reports of sales, user and medicines.

 ### **🧑‍⚕️ Patient**

 * Browses and searches medicines
 * Adds items to cart and places orders
 * Uploads prescriptions for verification
+* Makes payments for placed orders

 ### **👨‍⚕️ Doctor**